Sons of Liberty: New York

 In December 1773, a new group calling itself the Sons of Liberty issued and distributed a declaration in New York City called the Association of the Sons of Liberty in New York, which formally stated that they were opposed to the Tea Act and that anyone who assisted in the execution of the act was "an enemy to the liberties of America" and that "whoever shall transgress any of these resolutions, we will not deal with, or employ, or have any connection with him."After the end of the American Revolutionary War, Isaac Sears, Marinus Willet, and John Lamb revived in New York City the Sons of Liberty.
-In March 1784, they rallied an enormous crowd that called for the expulsion of any remaining Loyalists from the state starting May 1.
-The Sons of Liberty were able to gain enough seats in the New York assembly elections of December 1784 to have passed a set of punitive laws against Loyalists.
+In March 1784, they rallied an enormous crowd that called for the expulsion of any remaining Loyalists from the state, starting May 1.
+The Sons of Liberty were able to gain enough seats in the New York assembly elections of December 1784 to pass a set of punitive laws against Loyalists.
 In violation of the Treaty of Paris (1783), they called for the confiscation of the property of Loyalists.
 Alexander Hamilton defended the Loyalists, citing the supremacy of the treaty.

 Flags

-In 1767, the Sons of Liberty adopted a flag called the rebellious stripes flag with nine vertical stripes, four white and five red.
-A flag having 13 horizontal red and white stripes was used by Commodore Esek Hopkins (Commander-in-Chief of the Continental Navy) and by American merchant ships during the war.
-This flag was also associated with the Sons of Liberty.
-Red and white were common colors of the flags, although other color combinations were used, such as green and white or yellow and white.
+An original flag flown from the Liberty Tree is in the collection of Revolutionary Spaces in Boston at the Old State House.
+The flag is wool with nine vertical stripes, four white and five red.
+The owner of the flag post-Revolution, Samuel "Rat-Trap" Adams, claimed that the flag was used by the Sons of Liberty, although there is no contemporary documentation of a non-British striped flag used by the Sons of Liberty.
+A flag having 13 horizontal red and white stripes was used by the Continental Navy and by American merchant ships during the war, although the two styles of flag do not appear to be related.